RacoonX65/apparelcast/SEO_SETUP_GUIDE.md

 ---

-*This SEO setup has been optimized specifically for CAARL Fashion Store to dominate South African fashion search results.*
+*This SEO setup has been optimized specifically for APPAREL CAST Fashion Store to dominate South African fashion search results.*